tomaslibanomonteiro/Object-Tracking/README.md

 </details>

+## <div align="center">Documentation</div>

+The Doxygen documentation can be found in the following link: [Documentation](https://tomaslibanomonteiro.github.io/Object-Tracking/index.html)

 ## <div align="center">Steps Taken </div>

 In order to accomplish our objectives, the project was divided in the following tasks: